 Our work is guided by a number of principles and themes:

-Collaboration.
-We support cross-sectoral collaboration between different government ministries to address major social challenges.
-We also seek to forge partnerships between government, business and civil society.
+Cross-ministerial collaboration.
+Most major social challenges require cross-sector solutions to optimize efficiency and impact.
+We support collaboration between different government ministries, and we seek to forge partnerships between government, business and civil society.

-Implementation.
-We believe that execution and delivery are just as important as policy and deserve greater attention and prestige.
-We support leaders to improve implementation capacity.
+Support for implementation.
+We believe that execution and delivery are just as important as policy and deserve equal attention and prestige.
+We support leaders to see their programs through to quality implementation.

-Ambition.
-We seize opportunities that are strategic, scalable and have relevance beyond a specific project, with the potential to be game-changing.
+Ambitious and scalable solutions.
+We seize opportunities that are strategic, scalable and have relevance beyond a specific project to be game-changing.